opinsys/lxci/README.md

     lxci --list-archive

-To inspect the archived container use `--inspect`
+To inspect an archived container use `--inspect NAME`

     lxci --inspect NAME